 Brian True-May the co-creator of Midsomer Murders had to step down in 2011 after saying, ‘We just don't have ethnic minorities involved.
 Because it wouldn't be the English village with them.
 It just wouldn't work.
 We're the last bastion of Englishness and I want to keep it that way.’

 However crudely, he was telling no more than the truth.
 ITV shows an England millions feel comfortable in.
 I’m not scoffing at ITV, I watch its dramas along with so many others of my age.
-Nor am I denouncing it when ITV understands the 21
+Nor am I denouncing it when ITV understands the 21st century better than most political commentators do.

 They still think that economic self-interest drives electorates, as do I. Culture wars strike me as stupid distractions.
 The charlatans of right and left manipulate them to arouse their gormless supporters’ anger and keep them in line.
 I am not sure how much longer I can hold on to my beliefs.
 In Britain and the rest of Western Europe, the evidence is overwhelming that culture is creating divides as wide as sectarian religious differences.
 Values have trumped class.
 The politics of culture war has routed the hard truths of economics